openaq/openaq-explorer/README.md

 ## Development

-This projcets use vite for building and bundling.
+This project uses vite for building and bundling.
 Certain build variables are required in a root level `.env` file following the vite environment variable requirements. https://vitejs.dev/guide/env-and-mode.html

 The `.env` file should contain the following variables: